ZOOL240 Entomology II

 Main topics i nthis cours are insect anatomy, physiology, sensory systems, reproduction, life history strategies, and evolution.
 Other topis are the importance of insects to humans in a global perspective, and what we know about the status of the world's insect fauna.
-The course also includes how to identify species of a selected taxonomic group and writing a blog text on one of the course topics (http://blogg.nmbu.no/insektokologene).
+The course also includes how to identify species of a selected taxonomic group, written and oral presentation of course topics with feedback from both the teacher and other students.
 The teaching consists of lectures, laboratory studies and discussion groups, The students will get to know some entomologial research goups in the Oslo area.

 A student who has completed and passed the course shall have acquired the following:

 Knowledge: The student will have knowledge on insect anatomy, physiology, sensory systems, reproduction, development, evolution, importance of insects to humans, threats to the diversity of insects, species identification and handling of specimens.

 Skills: The student can recognize insect anatomical structures and apply their knowledge about the main course topics to teaching, research, nature management and public debate.
 The student can present knowledge within the main topics of the course both in writing and through oral presentation.
 The student can use keys to identify a selected insect group to species, and use entomological terminology in Norwegian and English.

 Lectures, lab. exercises, discussions, self-study, collection of selected insects, wriiting poular science

 Will be posted on Canvas

 Laboratory exercises and discussion seminars.
 Collecting of insects for species identification.
 Writing, and get approved, a text about a course-relevant topic and presenting this orally.
 Giving feedback on the texts of other students.
 Students who take the course for the second time do not need to repeat specific compulsory activities already done.

 Lectures: 25 hours.
 Discussion groups, laboratory work, supervision of species identification, feedback on written texts and oral presentation: 25 hours.
 Exams: 4 hours.
-Independent work (reading and discussing syllabus, blog writing, collection and identification): 250 hours.
+Independent work (reading and discussing syllabus, writing, collection and identification): 250 hours.